Timothaus Shallita: Bibliography

 Shallita and his supporters did not accept this decision as Andreos was younger than Shallita.
 In protest of the decision, Shallita and his supporters joined the Syriac Orthodox Church.
 Consequently, Timothaus Mar Shallita was consecrated Archbishop in the church St. Petrus and Paulus in Beirut, Lebanon, by Patriarch Ignatius Ya`qub III on October 23, 1958.
 Participants to the ceremony were Archbishop Mar Paulus from Iraq, Archbishop Bahnnan from Lebanon, Bishop Paulus from Jerusalem and the current Patriarch of the Syriac Orthodox Church Zakka I Iwas, a former secretary and monk.
-Over 2000 guests attended the consecration, Camille Chamoun, the president of Lebanon, being one of them.
+Over 2,000 guests attended the consecration, Camille Chamoun, the president of Lebanon, being one of them.
 Timotheus Mar Shallita was welcomed into communion, but did not join the Holy Synod of the church.

 Timothaus Mar Shallita returned from Lebanon to Iraq in 1958.
-At that time, King Faisal II of Iraq ad been murdered by General Abd al-Karim Qasim and the former monarchy called itself a republic.
+At that time, King Faisal II of Iraq had been murdered by General Abd al-Karim Qasim and the monarchy was abolished.
 He met with General Qasim, who had taken over power and had also murdered the Prime Minister Nuri al-Said, to demand freedom of speech and press.
 After this, the archbishop gave a speech in Aramaic and Arabic which was broadcast on the radio and television in Baghdad.

 From Baghdad he returned to Barwari-Bala.
 Three years later, the conflict between the Kurds and the Iraqi government began, which caused Mar Shallita to temporarily leave to Mosul in 1963, later relocating to the Syriac Orthodox Patriarchate in Damascus.
 There he met Patriarch Ignatius Ya`qub III, who contacted the World Council of Churches in Geneva on his behalf.
 Almost immediately, representatives of the Evangelical Church in Germany invited the Archbishop to come to Darmstadt.
 There he arrived in 1967 and attended evening school to learn German.
 Shallita later left the Syrian Orthodox Church In 1969 and entered into communion with the Ancient Church of the East based in Baghdad.
 However, he did not join the Holy Synod until 1995 and was officially recognised as Metropolitan of Germany and Europe.

 This entailed the foundation of new Assyrian communities in Europe.
 An example is the opening of the St. Georges Church in Joenkopings, Sweden, where Timothaus Mar Shallita attended the opening ceremony.
 Furthermore, he has consecrated an Archpriest, Khoshaba M. Georges, in London as well as a priest, Jacob Warda, in Denmark, a priest, Oz Sabri, in Marseilles along with eleven deacons all over Europe.
-On June 8, 1997 the cornerstone ceremony for the church Mar Shallita in Los Angeles took place.
-President Emanuel Bet Maleck, Sarkis Mikkael Fard, Mr. David S. Younan, and the whole community of Los Angeles were attending this joyful ceremony.
+On June 8, 1997, the cornerstone ceremony for the church Mar Shallita in Los Angeles took place.
+President Emanuel Bet Maleck, Sarkis Mikkael Fard, and Mr. David S. Younan were attending the ceremony.